OpenTechSchool/html-css-beginners/core/structure.md

 That's mean your browser will be able to read and correctly display all the special character as €, $, è and so on.

-Head tag is also made for include external files or resource as css or javascript files.
+Head tag is also made for include external files or resource as CSS or javascript files.
 We will see later how to do this.

 ## Body tag